 - Cultivate an open and honest relationship (2 Corinthians 4:2).

 - Reflect Titus 2:7-8: “In everything set them an example by doing what is good.
 In your teaching show integrity, seriousness and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us.”

 - Reflect the highest sexual moral integrity consistent with Scripture… celibacy when single, fidelity when married.
-(Ep 5:3).
+(Ephesians 5:3).

-- Marriage, reflecting God’s love for His children, is to be honored and revered (1 Co 7).
+- Marriage, reflecting God’s love for His children, is to be honored and revered (1 Corinthians 7).

 - Support the Bible’s intent that marriage is between one man and one woman in a lifelong commitment.
-(Ro 1:18-23).
+(Romans 1:18-23).

-- Never make organizational survival the dominant motive for decisions (Ph 1:19-26).
+- Never make organizational survival the dominant motive for decisions (Philemon 1:19-26).

 Plan for Evangelism"In your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect."
 1 Peter 3:15